Bluevine vs First Internet Bank Business Checking: Which Is Better For You?

 Open an Account |

-Where Bluevine requires no opening deposit and minimum balance for earning interest, First Internet Bank has a minimum opening deposit requirement of $100 and an average daily balance requirement of $10,000 to earn interest.
+While Bluevine has no minimum balance for earning APY, First Internet Bank has a minimum average daily balance requirement of $10,000 to earn interest.

-Our list of best small business checking accounts named Bluevine the best account for earning interest on deposits.
-Account holders can earn interest at an APY of 2.0% by meeting one or more of the following activity requirements:
+Our list of the best small business checking accounts named Bluevine the best account for earning interest on deposits.
+Account holders can earn an APY of 2.00% by meeting one or more of the following activity requirements:

-First Internet Bank’s checking account, which is also on our roundup of the leading small business checking accounts for offering full-service online banking, has few standout features in and of itself.
-However, choosing it gives account holders access to a number of useful banking solutions, including savings accounts, CDs, and lending products—products many online banks lack.
+Additionally, while First Internet Bank’s Do More Business Checking has few standout features, the provider offers access to a number of useful banking solutions, including savings accounts, CDs, and lending products—products many of today’s online banks lack.

 Bluevine vs First Internet Bank Business Checking Account Costs